In this guide, we are going to show how to deploy a

 4. Try out the model on an example image

-If you want to upload your own model weights, first create a Roboflow account and create a new project.
+First, create a Roboflow account and create a new project.
 When you have created a new project, upload your project data, then generate a new dataset version.
 With that version ready, you can upload your model weights to Roboflow.

 Download the Roboflow Python SDK: